apache/logging-log4j2/README.md

 By sending a pull request you grant the Apache Software Foundation sufficient rights to use and release the submitted work under the Apache license.
 You grant the same rights (copyright license, patent license, etc.) to the Apache Software Foundation as if you have signed a Contributor License Agreement.
-For contributions that are judged to be non-trivial, you will be asked to actually signing a Contributor License Agreement.
+For contributions that are judged to be non-trivial, you will be asked to actually sign a [Contributor License Agreement](https://www.apache.org/licenses/icla.pdf).

 ## Usage